 That's not a fish!

-Occassionally when you reel in a fish you'll find that you've actually caught something else like a rock, an old boot, or a can.
-Don't be sad though!
-Everything in Animal Crossing has a use and this junk is no exception.
+Occasionally when you reel in a fish, you'll find that you've actually caught something else like a rock, an old boot, or a can.
+Don't be sad, though!
+Everything in Animal Crossing has a use, and this junk is no exception.
 The Trash Fishin' Nook Miles challenge will reward you once you've fished up three pieces of trash.
 Many of the junk items also inspire fun DIY recipes like a lovely succulent plant you can make by putting some weeds in that empty can.

 How to find fish